Lost in the Game (soundtrack)

-Lost in the Game: The Soundtrack is the soundtrack to the 2005 drama film, Lost in the Game.
-It was released on April 11, 2009, through Villain Entertainment and consisted primarily of hip hop music.
+Lost in the Game: The Soundtrack is a soundtrack EP to the 2005 drama film, Lost in the Game.
+It was released on April 11, 2009, through Villain Entertainment.
+The film was directed by MC Ren, and the soundtrack was also composed by MC Ren.
+The music was originally recorded in 2003–2004 but the EP wasn't released until 2009.